Enjoy the scenery of NE Iowa while visiting the art studies of NE Iowa talented and recognizable artists.

 Springtime at the Norwegian Ridge Birding and Nature Trail, Spring Grove, MN.

-All ages and skill levels.
+The trails are for all ages and skill levels.
 The trails are not accessible.

 When